Hindu History

 Vakatakas, Pallavas, and Chalukyas:

 These three dynasties were from the southern part of India.
-They were contemporaries of the Gupta dynasty and they played a significant role in strengthening Hinduism in South India.
+They were contemporaries of the Gupta dynasty and played a significant role in strengthening Hinduism in South India.

-The kingdoms of Vakatakas, Pallavas, and Chalukyas also patronized Hinduism.
+The kingdoms of the Vakatakas, Pallavas, and Chalukyas also patronized Hinduism.
 Shaiva and Vaishnavas, the two sects of Hinduism, also became powerful during their reign.
 Buddhism continued to lose its glory.
 These three kingdoms built many temples and sculptures.
-Some of these are famous Ajanta caves, Mahabalipuram, Aihole, and Badami.
+Some of these are the famous Ajanta caves, Mahabalipuram, Aihole, and Badami.

 Hinduism during the Chola Empire: